-- 1 Log on to the master server as root or administrator. - 2 Start the NetBackup Administration Console. - In the left pane, click Policies.
-In the All Policies pane, right-click the master server, and click New Policy. - 4 In the Add a New Policy dialog box, in the Policy name field, type a unique name (for example, sap backup) for the policy.
+- Log on to the master server as root or administrator. - 2 Start the NetBackup Administration Console.

-- 5 Click OK. - In the Add New Policy dialog box, in the Policy type list, select SAP. - 7 Select a disk-based storage unit from the Policy storage drop-down list. - 8 On the Attributes tab, select the Follow NFS, Compression and Encryption check-boxes.
+- 3 In the left pane, click Policies.
+In the All Policies pane, right-click the master server, and click New Policy. - In the Add a New Policy dialog box, in the Policy name field, type a unique name (for example, sap backup) for the policy. - 5 Click OK. - 6 In the Add New Policy dialog box, in the Policy type list, select SAP. - 7 Select a disk-based storage unit from the Policy storage drop-down list. - 8 On the Attributes tab, select the Follow NFS, Compress and Encrypt options.

-Note: When you use media server deduplication pools, PureDisk deduplication pool, or a virtual tape library as the storage unit, do not select Compression and Encryption options.
+Note: When you use media server deduplication pools, PureDisk deduplication pool, or a virtual tape library as the storage unit, do not select Compress and Encrypt options.

-Complete the entries on the Attributes tab.
+9 Complete the entries on the Attributes tab.

-See "About policy attributes" on page 38.
+See "About policy attributes" on page 37.

-10 Add other policy information as follows:

-The schedule is automatically selected for SAP HANA.
-If you want to make changes, select the Schedules tab and make the required changes.

-Add clients from the Clients tab (add all the HANA nodes here).

-Add scripts to the backup selections list.

-See "About backup selections for an SAP client" on page 43.

-11 After you complete adding the required clients and scripts, click OK.
+- 10 Add other policy information as follows: - NetBackup automatically creates a schedule for SAP HANA.
+Make any changes on the Schedules tab. - On the Clients tab, add all the SAP HANA nodes. - Add scripts to the backup selections list.
+See "Adding NetBackup for SAP scripts to the backup selections list" on page 42. - 11 After you complete adding the required clients and scripts, click OK.

-Configuring Altnames for redirected restore
+Configuring redirected restores

-In a SAP HANA multiple-host system, to recover data of one host by another host, create the following file on the NetBackup master server:
+In a SAP HANA multiple-host system, recover data of one host by another host by following these instructions: